-Submission of a manuscript implies that the work described has not been published before; that it is not under consideration for publication anywhere else; that its publication has been approved by all co-authors, if any, as well as by the responsible authorities - tacitly or explicitly ¨C at the institute where the work has been carried out.
+Submission of a manuscript implies that the work described has not been published as copyrighted material before.
+The authors should guarantee that they have sent original work.
+The manuscript under review process of this journal should not be submitted to a publication for evaluation and publication as copyrighted material.
+The publication of the manuscript has been approved by all co-authors, if any, as well as by the responsible authorities - tacitly or explicitly ¨C at the institute where the work has been carried out.
 The publisher will not be legally held responsible should there be any claims for any compensation.

 If the manuscript wish to include figures, tables, texts or supplementary materials that have already been published elsewhere the authors are required to obtain permission from the copyright owner(s) and to include evidence that such permission has been granted when they submit manuscripts.
 Any material received without such evidence will be assumed to originate from the authors.

 All forms of financial support, including pharmaceutical company support, etc., should be acknowledged in the manuscript.
 Any commercial or financial involvements that might present an appearance of a conflict of interest related to the manuscript should be disclosed in the covering letter accompanying the manuscript and all such potential conflicts of interest will be discussed with the editor as to whether disclosure of this information with the published manuscript is to be made in the journal.
 All authors are requested to disclose any actual or potential conflict of interest including any financial, personal or other relationships with other people or organizations within three years of beginning the submitted work that could inappropriately influence, or be perceived to influence.